 Who are the Zoning Hearing Board (ZHB) members?

 The ZHB consists of three members who are required to be residents of the municipality.
 Doylestown Township board is appointed by resolution of the governing body, the Supervisors and their term lasts for three years.
 Board members are residents of Doylestown Township who hold no other office in the municipality.
 The ZHB is advised by an attorney who attends the meetings and advises on points of law but does not take part in the decision making.

 The ZHB is subject to the open meeting provisions of the PA Sunshine Law (Act 1986-84) which requires public meetings, public votes and written minutes.
 Please see ZHB agendas and decisions under the link on the Code and Zoning web page.

-No decision by the Zoning Hearing Board relieves any applicant from the responsibility of obtaining any required permits in the manner prescribed by Township Ordinance or State Law.
-Members are appointed to a staggered five year term.
+Please contact the Code Enforcement Office for guidance and Zoning Hearing Board Application Forms.
 The Zoning Hearing Board meets at 7pm on the 3rd Monday and 4th Thursday of the month as needed, or at other times by special advertisement.
 Please look at the Township calendar for actual meeting dates.